phchma/phchma.github.io/index.md

 To bridge multi-scale gaps in either the gas-solid interfacial reaction system or the process granular segregation system.

 - Gas-solid interfacial reaction
-	- Relation between CO and H2 in gaseous reductions of iron oxides
+	- in competition between CO and H2 in gaseous reductions of iron oxides
-	- Relation between reduction and slagging reactions at elevated temperatures
+	- in competition between reduction and slagging reactions at elevated temperatures
-	- Iron whisker growth
+	- for Iron whisker growth

 - Process granular segregation
 	- in bell-less top blast furnace process